-These financial statements represent the audited general purpose financial statements for Cohuna District Hospital for the year ended 30 June 2021.
+These financial statements represent the audited general purpose financial statements for Cohuna District Hospital for the year ended 30 June 2022.
 The report provides users with information about Cohuna District Hospital's stewardship of the resources entrusted to it.

-This section explains the basis of preparing the financial statements and identifies the key accounting estimates and judgements.
+This section explains the basis of preparing the financial statements.